-A very useful two part definition of offender signature is provided by Turvey.
+Turvey provides a very useful two part definition of signature behavior.

 Signature behaviors are those acts committed by an offender that are not necessary to complete the offense.
 Their convergence can be used to suggest an offender’s psychological or emotional needs (signature aspect).
 They are best understood as a reflection of the underlying personality, lifestyle, and developmental experiences of an offender.